lmc-eu/spirit-design-system/packages/web-react/src/components/UNSTABLE_Header/README.md

 </UNSTABLE_Header>
 ```

-Or you can make modify gaps between the content by setting the `Flex` spacing property.
+Or you can modify the gaps between the content by setting the `Flex` `spacing` property.

 ```jsx
 <UNSTABLE_Header>